Inflammatory Bowel Disease or “IBD”

 How is it treated?

-Inflammatory Bowel Disease affects more than 300,000 people in the UK alone.
+1 in 250 of the UK population currently suffers from a form of IBD.
+IBD affects more than 300,000 people in the UK alone.

-An estimated 1 in 5 people with Ulcerative colitis have severe symptoms that don't improve with medication.
+An estimated 1 in 5 people with ulcerative colitis have severe symptoms that don’t improve with medication.
 In these cases, surgery may be necessary to remove an inflamed section of large bowel (colon).

 Around 60-75% of people with Crohn’s disease will need surgery to repair damage to their digestive system and treat the complications.